(Strand)om Stories: Luke Cage Epic Collection: Retribution Review

 Surprisingly, from a narrative standpoint, the “hero for hire” bit never gets old.
 Heading into this volume, I expected repetitive stories pulled straight from dime-store detective novels: someone shows up on Cage’s doorstep, in trouble, ready to pay for his services.
 Cage gets up, beats the tar outta some flunkies or junkies or hunkies, and ambles on his merry way with some extra pocket change.
 Not so.
-Stories range in this volume from standalone beat-em-ups to a slightly longer arc that sees Cage trounce Dr. Doom for $200.
+Stories range in this volume from standalone beat-em-ups to a slightly longer arc that sees Cage trounce Doctor Doom for $200.
 The Doom story, in particular, is the highlight of the volume.
 If you weren’t behind Cage before, then seeing him fly all the way to Latveria and lead a robot revolution against the tin tyrant should have you pumping your fist.
-Some have commented negatively on the story--especially in regard to one hilarious yet infamous panel (see below)--but the arc deserves special mention.
-Dr. Doom may think Cage’s motivations paltry (fighting the lord of Latveria for a mere $200?), but in context, Cage’s motivation is admirable.
+Some have commented negatively on the story--especially in regard to one hilarious yet infamous panel (see above)--but the arc deserves special mention.
+Doctor Doom may think Cage’s motivations paltry (fighting the lord of Latveria for a mere $200?), but in context, Cage’s motivation is admirable.
 Yes, the idea is far-fetched, but it’s still a powerful endorsement for the character.
 Ignore the sum for a moment.
 Ignore the memorable, meme-able quotation.
-At its core, this short saga is about Dr. Doom getting his head handed to him by the person he’d least expect to come after him.
+At its core, this short saga is about Doctor Doom getting his head handed to him by the person he’d least expect to come after him.
 It’s fantastic.

 And it’s not the only standout moment.
 Our writers do a great job at crafting unique arcs, each with a different focus.
 One story sees Luke tackle a criminal during Christmastime, a fun tale that plays with notions of identity.
 A trilogy of issues sees Cage interact with some previously introduced characters, incorporating some nice tension and playing with recurring characters.
 After the series is rebranded Power Man, Luke is forced to fight a villain by that same name (who first appeared in the Avengers and later fought Spider-Man as Goliath) for the “right” to use the moniker.
 Certain tales and characters are forgettable--a fight in a big tent vs. a goon who created talking circus animals is a little hokey--but others offer Cage some decent moments of humanity and fighting prowess.

 The writers assembled here, throughout the volume, actually do a bang-up job inventing a world around Cage.
 Claire Temple (who fans may recall from the various Marvel Netflix series) meets and falls in love with the superhuman strongman.
-Dr. Noah Burstein, responsible for the experiment that changed Luke’s life, plays a recurring role.
+Doctor Noah Burstein, responsible for the experiment that changed Luke’s life, plays a recurring role.
 Columnist Phil Fox has the irritating habit of popping up when you least expect him, digging into Cage’s life in an attempt to learn all he can about New York’s newest hero.
 As a result, Cage is forced to face some of his own demons, reflecting on his “criminal” past and seeking redemption in moving forward and forgetting his prior life.
 Other characters and villains pop up here and there, and while it’s difficult to say that Cage has a solid rogues gallery by this volume’s end, his supporting cast is strong.
 Writers pick up threads and characters I never expected to return, offering decent continuity while creating genuinely surprising arcs.

 Also nicely unexpected is the way in which our writers depict Cage’s powers.
 Similar to my initial thoughts regarding the format, I figured I’d get bored reading about Cage slugging off bullet after bullet as he steered his 300-pound, nigh invulnerable frame towards his foes.
 Yet our creators do more than fire slugs at him.
 He faces fire, traps, guys with inhuman strength, the threat of drowning, falls...the methods villains seek to secure his destruction are varied, and oftentimes, writers use these methods to make some decent points about Cage’s abilities.
 Yeah, he can slug off a handgun no problem, but bigger armaments sting or even knock him back.
 Can his 300-pound body keep him afloat, and if not, is Cage susceptible to drowning as the rest of us?
 What does fire do to him?
 How about noxious odors?
 Are his innards just as indestructible as his outards?
 The answers become very clear--Cage is, after all, still alive all these decades later--but the fun is in the exploration of these ideas.

 I reacted to this volume like I reacted to the Iron Fist Epic Collection: surprised I enjoyed it more than I initially believed I would.
 Luke Cage is a highly entertaining twist on standard superhero notions and tropes.
 I understand people find fault with his dialogue and the way he’s presented, and I won’t argue against that.
 But aside from all that, this volume is an engaging romp through 1970s New York.
 Luke Cage isn’t like your other superheroes.
-His character cast is strong, his continuity is entertainingly intertwined, his stories are arguably solid (the dude takes on Dr. Stinkin’ Doom in his own country!
+His character cast is strong, his continuity is entertainingly intertwined, his stories are arguably solid (the dude takes on Doctor Stinkin’ Doom in his own country!
 Come on!).
 It’s not perfect, I get that, and in several cases, it’s not ideal.
 But it’s fun, more fun than I envisioned, meaning that I’ll still defend the aspects of the narratives included in this collection I find worth defending.

 Yeah, that’s right.
 I’m a Defender.